Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Fancy Work to the Label.

-We will add little fancy work to the Employee Name with a three-dimensional backlit effect by copying the Label and placing it over the existing one.
-See the finished design of the image is given below:
+We will add a little fancy work to the Employee Name for a three-dimensional backlit effect by copying the Label and placing it over the existing one.
+See the finished design of the image given below:

 1. Open the Employee Form in Design View.